IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 elements with `myTable[key]`, where key can be of any type.
 You can also access them with `myTable.key`.

+Important: Take note that everything in Lua is indexed from 1, not 0\!

 Related: [Lua-users.org Tables
 Tutorial](http://lua-users.org/wiki/TablesTutorial)